 Student Services & Resources

 All COM undergraduates receive academic advising from the Undergraduate Affairs office.
-As students prepare to enter their junior year, but they are encouraged to declare earlier if they are confident in their selection, allowing for a stronger professional mentoring partnership with faculty from their department.
+All students technically declare their majors prior to their junior year, but they are encouraged to declare earlier if they are confident in their selection, allowing for a stronger professional mentoring partnership with faculty from their department.
 This could also give students a jump on participating in more professional experiences, including the required CO 575 0-credit opportunity, which is overseen by faculty advisors.
-Students should meet an advisor at Undergraduate Affairs at least once each semester to evaluate requirements and discuss requirements for the Hub and COM-specific majors, as well as opportunities such as minors, Dual Degree, double majors within COM, elective coursework, study abroad programs, and other University resources.
+Students should meet an advisor at Undergraduate Affairs at least once each semester to evaluate requirements and discuss requirements for the Hub and COM-specific majors, as well as opportunities such as minors, dual degree, double majors within COM, elective coursework, study abroad programs, and other University resources.
 These meetings also allow students and advisors to discuss the ways in which courses relate to programs and to careers.
 While students are not assigned a specific academic advisor, all of the advisors are available to speak with daily and can meet with students beginning at Summer Orientation all the way through to Commencement.